astronomer/docs/astro/deploy-dags.md

 Before you enable or disable DAG-only deploys on a Deployment, ensure the following:

 - You have Workspace Owner permissions for the Workspace that hosts the Deployment.
 - You have access to the latest version of your Deployment's Astro project.
 - You can update your Deployment using the Astro CLI.

 ### Enable DAG-only deploys

 DAG-only deploys are enabled by default on Astro Hosted.
 You have the option to enable DAG-only deploys only if you're on Astro Hybrid or if you've previously disabled them on a Hosted Deployment.
 After you enable DAG-only deploys:

 - You can run `astro deploy --dags` to deploy only DAGs to your Deployment.
 - In the Cloud UI, your Deployment **DAG bundle version** updates when you trigger an image deploy or a DAG-only deploy.
+- When you only deploy DAGs, it does not automatically upgrade your Runtime version.
+You must periodically complete a full image deploy to [upgrade the Runtime version](upgrade-runtime.md).
 - Your Deployment includes infrastructure for deploying your DAGs separately from your project image.
 See [What happens during a code deploy](deploy-project-image.md#what-happens-during-a-project-deploy).

 1. Run the following command to enable DAG-only deploys: